behroozbc/hashnode-blog-backup/ckzadfj490ydrbbs168sf9dv7.md

 Executing busybox-1.34.1-r3.trigger
 OK: 7 MiB in 17 packages
 ```
-We have a nano text editor on Alpine Linux 😁😁
+You have a nano text editor on Alpine Linux 😁😁

 if you got any errors, then I suggest you use the comment section below and let me know!